 On the first appeal, the Court of Civil Appeals agreed with that determination.
 Therefore, the trial court had no power to change its mind about that issue.
 When the trial court adopted the proposed order determining that the employee lost all of her ability to earn income based upon all of the injuries, this effectively amounted to the trial court changing its mind about those injuries being pre-existing.
 Because of that procedural error, the Court of Civil Appeals reversed the trial court’s decision to adopt the employee’s lawyer’s proposal.

 There are a few things to take away from this case.
 The first idea is that if you are pursuing a workers’ compensation case, you want to make sure that there is plenty of evidence to show that all of your injuries were caused by the accident.
 Otherwise, the court may throw out those claims on which you do not have enough evidence.
 The second point is to always follow the procedural rules.
 If the procedural rules are not followed, your award could be overturned and the litigation will drag on for a long amount of time.
 If you are injured and unable to work, you want your case to move as quickly as possible so that you can get your money.

 Ingram Law LLC handles workers’ compensation cases for injured workers.
 Ingram Law LLC does not do market advertising because most of our cases are based on referrals and word of mouth.
 Almost every workers’ compensation claim we handle settles for more than six figures because we take the time to prepare your case for trial.
 If you are injured on the job, contact Ingram Law LLC for help.
 Ingram Law LLC handles workers' Compensation cases in every county in the state of Alabama.

 That is why you need an experienced attorney who knows how to handle workers’ compensation cases.
 Joseph Ingram of INGRAM LAW LLC will work diligently on your case.
-Call him today at 205-438-6666 or 205-335-2640 to set up a consultation.
+Call him today at 205-335-2640 to set up a consultation.